 For a long moment, Isa is absolutely worth a visit; a warren of exquisitely decorated rooms with a buzzing ambiance and a live DJ playing great tunes at the perfect volume so as to be a feature but not intrude.

-Whether the lure of the exceptional cuisine, the pull to that sun-drenched rooftop pool, or want to soak up the incredible architecture is what gets you to the Four Seasons Madrid, you can be sure once you’re there that you’ll be utterly seduced by the entire experience.
+Whether the lure of the exceptional cuisine, the pull to that sun-drenched rooftop pool, or want to soak up the incredible architecture is what gets you to the Four Seasons Madrid, you can be sure once you’re there that the entire experience will utterly seduce you.